Table of Contents

 Identifying a Natural Gas Leak

-Gas Leaks Bottom Line
+Gas Smell in House Bottom Line

 What Does a Gas Leak Smell Like?

-Natural gas used in homes smells like rotten eggs or sulfur.
-This distinctive smell is a safety precaution and is due to added mercaptan.
+A gas leak in your home smells like rotten eggs or sulfur.
+This distinctive smell of a gas leak is done on purpose, as a safety precaution, and is due to added mercaptan, since natural gas has no smell.
 The idea is that the foul rotten egg smell can make it much easier to detect a gas leak in the home.

 2. Evacuate the Premises Immediately